liberjul/primer_blast_local/README.md

   --dntps DNTPS         (float) dNTP concentration, in millimolar.
 Default 0.0.
   --saltcorr SALTCORR   (int) Salt correction method.
 See https://biopython.org/docs/1.75/api/Bio.SeqUtils.MeltingTemp.html#Bio.SeqUtils.MeltingTemp.salt_correction Default 5.
   --no_blast            If specified, don't rerun blast but just change parameters for matches.
-  --use_existing_db     If specified, don't rebuild the database
+  --use_existing_db     If specified, don't rebuild the database.
+  --amp_seq             If specified, include the sequence of the amplicon.
   ```